5 Proven Ways to Save Money on Your Next Home Renovation

 2. Schedule During Off-Peak Season

-Contractors are busiest in spring and summer.
-Scheduling your project for late fall or winter (weather permitting) can save 10-15% because:
+Most contractors are slammed spring through summer.
+Scheduling for late fall or winter (weather permitting) usually saves 10-15% because:

 3. Do the Demo Yourself